harshnaikAI/Endorsement-app/README.md

    - Users can Delete there own Endorsements by double click on Msessage section.
    - Scroll feature.
    - Mobile friendly design and user can use it like an app on their mobile.
-   - Technology used- HTML, CSS, JS, browsers local storage, Firebase.
+   - Technology used- HTML, CSS, JS, Browsers local storage, Firebase.

 2. Screen-Shot